ryan-thompson/global-combinations/README.md

 # global-combinations

-Code accompanying the paper ‘Global combinations of expert forecasts’.
+R code accompanying the paper ‘Global combinations of expert forecasts’.

-You should install Gurobi and the associated R package gurobi before using this code.
+You should install Gurobi and the associated R package `gurobi` before using this code.
 Gurobi is available for free under academic license at
 <https://www.gurobi.com/>.